sesam-community/power-bi/README.md

 You need an Azure account to run this service.

 ## Limitations
-The limitations for uploading data are:
+The Power BI API limitations for uploading data are:
  * 75 max columns
  * 1 max tables
  * 10.000 max batch_size